This is a question I was asked on several occasions by my staff.

 It’s essential to approach the situation with an open mind and consider various factors that could be influencing your co-workers’ behaviour.
 While it’s possible that they may harbor negative feelings towards you, such as jealousy or resentment, it’s also important to consider other possible explanations, such as insecurity or intimidation.

 Jealousy and low self-esteem can indeed play a role in how some co-workers interact with others.
 If someone feels threatened by your success or abilities, they may respond with jealousy or resentment.
-Similarly, individuals with low self-esteem may struggle to interact positively with others, leading to negative behaviours such as avoidance or exclusion.
+Similarly, individuals who are incompetent or have low self-esteem may struggle to interact positively with others, leading to negative behaviours such as avoidance or exclusion.

 Intimidation can also be a factor in how co-workers interact with each other.
 If someone perceives you as a threat or feels insecure in your presence, they may respond by distancing themselves or engaging in negative behaviours.